 As discussed above, the Ninth Circuit's holding will impermissibly and unconstitutionally curtail or chill the private religious speech of public officials.
-The Court should, therefore, grant review to protect the ability of teachers and other government employees to express their protected First Amendment right to engage in private religious expression without fear of government retribution or Establishment Clause violation.
+The Court should, therefore, reverse the Ninth Circuit's decision to protect the ability of teachers and other government employees to express their protected First Amendment right to engage in private religious expression without fear of government retribution or Establishment Clause violation.